Brand Safety Policy

 Take Down Policy

 In the event that an ad appears on a website which a client deems inappropriate, clients should contact their Account Manager within our business hours (for example in UK: Monday-Thursday 9am-5.30pm, Friday 9am-5pm).
-Sublime will make every effort to take down the advertisements as soon as possible.
+Sublime will make every effort to take down the advertisements within 24 hours.
 If requested from the client, the campaign can be paused whilst the relevant people investigate.
 The contractual consequences of not taking down an advertisement in accordance with Sublime take down policy are agreed with the buyer on a case by case basis.